-The Portfolio aims to hold a minimum of 80% investments that are aligned with the environmental or social characteristics promoted by the Portfolio.
-The Portfolio does not commit to holding sustainable investments.
-The Portfolio aims to hold a maximum of 20% investments that are not aligned with the environmental or social characteristics promoted by the Portfolio and are not sustainable investments, and which fall into the "Other" section of the Portfolio.
+The Portfolio aims to hold a minimum of 70% investments that are aligned with the environmental or social characteristics promoted by the Portfolio.
+The Portfolio commits to holding a minimum of 5% sustainable investments.
+The Portfolio aims to hold a maximum of 30% investments that are not aligned with the environmental or social characteristics promoted by the Portfolio and are not sustainable investments, and which fall into the "Other" section of the Portfolio.